Phil-CST-BCIT/COMP_2800_Team_DTC-20_Corona_Class/README.md

 9. Enter 'git pull origin dev' (without quotations) and press the Return key.
 10. If you have not installed Node JS on your machine before, visit https://nodejs.org/en/download/ in your browser.
 Ensure that the 'LTS' option is selected, and select the Installer option that corresponds to your operating system.
 If you have installed Node JS before, you can skip this step.
 11. In your shell, enter 'npm install' and press the Return key.
-After this step, you are ready to test the
+After this step, you are ready to test the (Note) If mysql2 does not appear as a key in package.json, enter 'npm install mysql2' in your shell and press the Return key.
+APIs downloaded by this command include: bcrypt, ejs, express, express-session, mysql2, and session-file-store.
 12. If necessary, the database is hosted on sql3.freemysqlhosting.net on the database: "sql3342447" with username: "sql3342447" and password: "Y2fkhaReIp".
 13. Testing is carried out according to this template: https://drive.google.com/file/d/1mUxavz6uq9thM1V--gmB9_RFgFdLMMnE/view?usp=sharing .
 New contributors should add their name to the first sheet.